Chixuu Tll iinasdll: Nurturing Seafood to Grow

 And so they ate, and ate, and ate…

-Without sea otters keeping sea urchins in check, this ecosystem was thrown off balance, and as we’ve discovered, no sea otters means a hyper-abundance of urchins and drastically reduced kelp forests.
+Without sea otters keeping the urchins in check, this ecosystem was thrown off balance, and as we’ve discovered, no sea otters mean a hyper-abundance of urchins and drastically reduced kelp forests.
 And, without these highly productive underwater forests, the abundance and diversity of species that rely on healthy kelp forests to survive have also been greatly reduced.

-There is a saying in Haida – well, more of a way of life for the Haida, as well as many Indigenous nations – that is to “make things right again.”
-Much of this saying is in reference to reconciliation and repatriation efforts to bring things home, be that land and title, human remains and artifacts, or perhaps in this case, an entire ecosystem.
+There is a saying in Haida – well, more of a way of life, as well as many Indigenous Nations – that is to “make things right again.”
+Much of this saying is in reference to reconciliation efforts from colonial governments and repatriation efforts to bring things to their rightful home again, be that land and title, human remains, “artefacts” and belongings, or perhaps, in this case, an entire ecosystem.
 Some action was taken to disrupt, and now it must be made right.

 Kelp restoration work is now well underway to transform urchin barrens back into lush kelp forest ecosystems.
 We sat down with Dr. Lynn Lee, project team lead and marine ecologist with Gwaii Haanas, to find out how the restoration is going a year into the project.
 She informed us that the dive team – scientific divers, commercial urchin fisherman, and the local Haida Fisheries divers – is working to remove up to 75% of the urchins on this site.
 “We’re not getting rid of urchin entirely, but they are being reduced significantly to be more consistent with densities in the past when there were sea otters around,” says Lee.